zeddmaxx/zeddmaxx.github.io/resume.md

 ### Honors & Achievements

-- Finished runners-up in the zonal "TATA Crucible" business quiz.
+- Finished runner-up in the zonal TATA Crucible business quiz.
 - Among the Top 6% (94 Percentile) in National Industry Targeted Aptitude Test (NITAT 2015).
 - Served as Joint Secretary on the university IEEE student council (2014-2016).